 One of the programs Newman frequently encouraged employees to attend is the annual ASTA Management Academy, which is March 4-8 on Purdue University's West Lafayette, Ind., campus.
 One reason he had so many employees attend the academy is because it is uniquely tailored specifically to the seed industry—both to professionals who are experienced decision makers and those who are new to the industry.

 "The ASTA Management Academy is the best professional development program for seed industry professionals available today because it is professional, educational, diversified, effective and motivating," Newman said.

 The academy focuses on a variety of management topics, including marketing, finance, strategy and organizational leadership.
 It is the longest-running program at the Center for Food and Agricultural Business.
-In the program's 30-year history, it has graduated nearly 1,100 participants representing more than 300 firms worldwide.
+In the program's 30-year history, it has graduated over 1,100 participants representing more than 300 firms worldwide.

 ASTA members receive a registration discount as part of their association membership, but non-members also are welcome to attend.
 Learn more and register here.